 Therapy for Schizoid Personality Disorder

+- Exposure Therapy.
 If a person with schizoid personality disorder does seek treatment and is motivated to learn coping strategies, exposure therapy is an effective option.
-Exposure therapy involves slowly adapting the patient to uncomfortable situations and is often used to treat phobias.
-For example, a person who has agoraphobia and, as a result, never leaves home may be asked to open their blinds and look out their window.
-They might be asked to imagine they are outside.
-Once this task no longer produces anxiety for the person struggling with agoraphobia, they may practice opening the window.
-Eventually, the person may enter an open doorway, and maybe leave the property without experiencing profound anxiety.
-For schizoid personality disorder, this therapy technique aims to slowly reduce discomfort in social situations.
+Exposure therapy involves slowly adapting the patient to uncomfortable situations For schizoid personality disorder, this therapy technique aims to slowly reduce discomfort in social situations.

 Treatment for Schizoid Personality Disorder and Co-Occurring Conditions